Nominations for the 2024 Compton Award are now being accepted through October 1, 2023.

 About the Medal

-The Karl Taylor Compton Medal recognizes distinguished physicists for outstanding statemanship in science.
+The Karl Taylor Compton Medal recognizes distinguished physicists for outstanding statesmanship in science.
 The award established in 1957 by the American Institute of Physics (AIP) in honor of Karl Taylor Compton, first chairman and one of the principal founders of AIP, for his tireless work as a combination scientist-statesman and statesman-scientist.
-Intended primarily for U.S. physicists, the award is now given every two years, or when it appears appropriate.
+Intended primarily for U.S. physicists, the award is now given biennially on even-numbered years, or when it appears appropriate.
 It consists of a medal, a certificate, and a cash award of $10,000.
 The award is supported by a restricted/endowed fund.